marble/typo3-incoming-notes/Documentation/DocsTypo3Org/Tools/CronRebuild/Index.rst

          lt lv nb_NO ne nl pl pt_BR ru sk sl sv tr uk_UA zh_CN zh_TW "

    T3DOCDIR
+      Example:
+         $GITDIR/Documentation
-      This is the absolute path to the folder that contains the master_doc If there is no <GITDIR>/Documentation/Index.rst but a
+      This is the absolute path to the folder that contains the ``master_doc``.
+      If there is no $GITDIR/Documentation/Index.rst but we have a
-      <GITDIR>/README.rst ist given then T3DOCDIR will be set equal to GITDIR.
+      $GITDIR/README.rst then T3DOCDIR will be set equal to GITDIR.

 cron_rebuild.sh